v-Arma/a3g-loadout/README.md

 class Loadouts {
-    baseDelay = 10; // minimum time to wait after connect before applying loadout perPersonDelay = 1; // added random delay based on number of players };
+    baseDelay = 10; // minimum time to wait after connect before applying loadout perPersonDelay = 1; // added random delay based on number of players handleRadios = 0; // if radios should be handled. defaults to 0 };

 ```